costrx/carquest_pub/empress_freecar.md

 Made comments in the code to indicate which section does what, they are allcaps.
 ### (1) Check which carparks are nearby.
 Each car is assigned to a specific parking spot/base where it can be rented from and should be returned to.
-Use the `latitude` and `logitude` values of your hotel and I suggest using the `distance` parameter with 500 meters.
+Use the `latitude` and `longitude` values of your hotel and I suggest using the `distance` parameter with 500 meters.
 If you think there are too many finds, you can decrease this distance but the chance of finding an available car becomes smaller.
 ```
 https://bookit.modo.coop/api/v2/nearby?lat=48.42139&long=-123.36723&distance=500
 ```
 The latitude and longitude in the code are variables, so you could use this routine to search for cars anywhere else.

 So, what comes back is a number of 3-digit `LocationID`s that are nearby, I got six.
-`Neighbourhood` is a parameter on the carparks (`LocationID`s), so you could also list carparks in your own neighbourhood (Downtown) or adjecent to it (Harris Green, for example), but using the coordinates with distance is probably a more efficient move.
-This may just be relevant if you grow to like an area more and the distance is not the main concern,
+`Neighbourhood` is a parameter on the carparks (`LocationID`s), so you could also list carparks in your own neighbourhood (Downtown) or adjacent to it (Harris Green, for example), but using the coordinates with distance is probably a more efficient move.
+This may just be relevant if you grow to like an area more and the distance is not the main concern.

 The result that comes back is a *ranked list*, so the first one is the closest and the last one is the most far away carpark.

 ### (2) Query all the modo cars and narrow down the results to the chosen carpark.
-This give you a gigantic list of Modo's active cars (alomst 900) with all the car details and their booking information.
+This give you a gigantic list of Modo's active cars (almost 900) with all the car details and their booking information.
 ```
 https://bookit.modo.coop/api/v2/car_list
 ```